SuperSonicSites/Holloway/content/en/privacy-policy.md

 Effective Date: May 5, 2020

-Alan Stevenson Financial Services Inc. ("we", "us" or "our") operates the website (hereinafter referred to as the "service").
+Studio Holloway ("we", "us" or "our") operates the website (hereinafter referred to as the "service").

 This page informs you of our policies regarding the collection, use and disclosure of personal data when you use our service and the choices you have associated with this data.